tumBAIS/ML-CO-pipeline-AMoD-control/README.md

 ## Visualization
+Note: We uploaded the result files in the .zip format.
+Please first unpack the directories before running the visualization scripts.
 - `visualization/visualization_results.py:` generates the plots from the paper
 - `visualization/visualization_gif.py`: generates the gif presented on the top of this page
 - `visualization/visualization_heatmap.py:` generates the heatmap from the paper showcasing the vehicle distribution for the different benchmarks (Requirement is to first run `visualization/visualization_gif`).